Bill Mazer

 Bill Mazer (born Morris Mazer; November 2, 1920 – October 23, 2013) was an American television and radio personality.
-He won numerous awards and citations, including three National Sportscasters and Sportswriters Association's Sportscaster of the Year awards for New York from 1964–66.
+He won numerous awards and citations, including three National Sportscasters and Sportswriters Association's Sportscaster of the Year awards for New York from 1964 to 1966.
 Considered a New York institution in sports reporting, Mazer was inducted into the hall of fame for the Buffalo Broadcasters Association (1999), Buffalo Baseball Hall of Fame (2000) and the National Jewish Sports Hall of Fame and Museum (1997).
 He is also recognized as the host of the first sports talk radio show in history that launched in March 1964 on WNBC (AM).

 Mazer earned the nickname "The A-Maz-In" for his deep knowledge of sports trivia.
 This was made evident while hosting his WNBC radio show in the 1960s.
 Based on this, he wrote several sports trivia books, including Bill Mazer's Amazin' Baseball Book: 150 Years of Baseball Tales & Trivia published by Zebra Books in 1990.

 Background

-Mazer's family left Kiev, emigrating before his first birthday.
+Mazer's family left Kyiv, emigrating before his first birthday.
 He grew up in Brooklyn, New York.
 A graduate of Yeshiva University High School for Boys, he received a BA at University of Michigan for premed before being drafted.
 During World War II, he served the majority of his time in the Armed Forces-Air Force Transport Command in the Pacific theatre.

 After returning home, he married Dora Sudarsky ("Dutch"), his pre-war sweetheart.
 They had three children.
 Their marriage lasted 50 years until Sudarsky's death from cancer on April 28, 1996.
 The New York Knickerbockers observed a moment of silence during their May 1, 1996 Playoff game.
 Mazer never remarried.